MicrosoftDocs/fabric-docs/docs/extensions/manage-workload.md

 # Deploy a workload in Fabric

 This article describes how to upload and manage a workload to the Fabric service.
 Workloads enhance the usability of your service within a familiar workspace, eliminating the need to leave the Fabric environment.
-Fabric workloads increase user engagement and improve your application’s discoverability in the Fabric store, supporting compelling business models.
+Fabric workloads increase user engagement and improve your application’s discoverability in the Fabric store.
 The Fabric workspace includes various components, known as Fabric items, which handle the storage, analysis, and presentation of your data.

 ## Prerequisites

 Before you can deploy a workload, you must have the following prerequisites:

 * A Fabric account with the *Admin* permissions.
-* The [nuget package](https://www.nuget.org/) workload solution that you want to deploy.
+* The [NuGet package](https://www.nuget.org/) workload solution that you want to deploy.
 For information about creating a workload solution, see [Create a workload solution](create-workload.md).

 ## Upload a workload